terra-money/terrain/README.md

 # Use Terrain Main Branch Locally

 In some cases, the latest features or bug fixes may be integrated into the main branch of the <a href="https://github.com/terra-money/terrain" target="_blank">Terrain Github repo</a>, but not yet released to the corresponding <a href="https://www.npmjs.com/package/@terra-money/terrain" target="_blank">npm package</a>.
 Subsequently, you may want to use the latest version of Terrain available on Github before it has been released to npm.
-The below described method may also be utilized if you are interested in developing on and contributing to Terrain.
+The below described method may also be used if you are interested in developing on and contributing to Terrain.

 <sub>**Warning:** _Features and bug fixes that are implemented on the latest version of Terrain may still be subject to testing.
 As such, you should only use the main branch of the Terrain github repo in exceptional circumstances.
 In all other cases, use the npm package._</sub>